StanislavPetrov77/stanislav-petrov-portfolio/src/projects/my4um.md

 ### Technologies Used

-I used JavaScript with Bootstrap CSS for the front end, and NodeJS and ExpressJS for the back end.
-Also used JWT token for user authentication, stored as a cookie.
+I used HTML, CSS, JavaScript and ReactJS in the front end, and NodeJS, ExpressJS, Parse server and MongoDB for the back end.